-Wildland fire and resource management decisions are guided and informed by a suite of laws, regulations and administrative policies that exist at the federal, state, tribal and local levels.
-The interpretation of the laws, policies and regulations ultimately determine management activities.
-Each of the regions identified a suite of federal, state, local, and tribal laws, regulations, and policies as significant in their impacts the accomplishment of wildland fire and resource management goals, including but not limited to:
+Wildland fire and resource management decisions are guided and informed by a suite of laws, regulations and administrative policies that exist at the federal, state, tribal, and local levels.
+Interpretation of the laws, policies and regulations ultimately determines management activities.
+Each of the regions identified a suite of significant federal, state, local and tribal laws, regulations, and policies as significantwhich guide management activities and impact the in their impacts to the accomplishment of wildland fire and resource management goals, including but not limited to:

 - National Environmental Policy Act,

-- · Endangered Species Act,
+- Endangered Species Act,

 - National Forest Management Act,

 - Clean Air Act, and

 - USDA Forest Service's National Forest System Land Management Planning Rule, among others.

-State laws and policies also impact wildland fire management effectiveness, such as:
+State laws and policies also guide management activities and impact accomplishments of wildland fire and resource management effectivenessgoals, such as:

-- Mandates to suppress fire on state and private lands, - Laws and policies that limit or prevent the use of prescribed fire and/or the use of fire for resource benefit,

-· Water quality standards,

-- Differing state laws governing jurisdictional responsibilities for wildfire suppression, prescribed fire operations, and open burning permits, - State statutes governing wildfire and emergency management training requirements, - · Liability laws, and - Air quality standards and policies pertaining to smoke management and emissions permitting.
+- Mandates to suppress wildland fire on state and private lands. - Laws and policies that limit or prevent the use of prescribed fire and/or the use of fire for resource benefit. - Water quality standards. - Differing state laws governing jurisdictional responsibilities for wildfire suppression, prescribed fire operations and open burning permits. - State statutes governing wildfire and emergency management training requirements. - Liability laws. - Air quality standards and policies pertaining to smoke management and emissions permitting.